 Fast forward to adulthood, and fun became something squeezed in between marriage, parenting, and work, if I had the energy (I didn't).

 After my divorce, I eased back into light gaming: Guitar Hero with my daughter, COD after she went to bed.
-And like every parent with a child raised during peak Marvel, we had our MCU bonding era.
-It’s our thing.
+We had our MCU bonding era.
+It’s still our thing.

-But she grew up, and I was convinced by then that I was “way too old” for gaming.
+She grew up.
+I convinced myself I was “way too old” for gaming, anyway.
 I donated the console and went back to being responsible and boring.

 Until Covid.